hozmaster/dyndnsgd/README.md

 #### Log level
 This component controls how the logging verbose level during operations.
 Default level is 'normal'.
 If this is selected, only fatal errors are logged.
 Use debug when there is problems during activity.

-### Accounts-view

-In this view, user is able to add GoDaddy accounts details for plugin usage.
-Until proper account credentials, plugin can't work properly.
-Normally, this view contains only one or two records.

-Admin user can create production or test account as GoDaddy supports both types.
-However, only production keys are supported currently.

-On right side of this view, there is '+'-icon where user can create new record for account.
-When user press it, an 'Add Account'-dialog is opened on screen.

-#### Add Account dialog

-The Add Account dialog contains next components :

 ##### Name